t-shoemaker/syllabus_factory/docs/03_learning-outcomes.md

 ### Course Learning Outcomes

-By the end of this course, you will:
+At the end of the course, students will be able to:

 $objectives\